Embed from Getty Images

 1955: Nebraska finishes No. 3 nationally in pass defense.

 1965: Players begin their conditioning regimen for the Orange Bowl, with full-fledged practices not scheduled to begin until Dec.
 14 in Phoenix.

 1970: The Huskers begin practices for their Orange Bowl game against LSU.

 1975: A strike at United Airlines forces the Huskers to scramble for Fiesta Bowl travel arrangements.

-«1985: Roger Craig says his switch to fullback in his senior year was a short-term sacrifice that helped him in the long run in the NFL.
+«1985: Roger Craig says his switch to fullback in his senior year in Lincoln was a short-term sacrifice that helped him in the long run in the NFL.

 1995: Tommie Frazier is named Player of the Year by The Sporting News.